 TMJ Headaches Riverhead, Roslyn and Nesconset, NY

 Do you suffer from frequent headaches and are looking for a diagnosis?
-Do these frequent headaches affect your quality of life?
-You may have an underlying temporomandibular joint (TMJ) disorder or bite problem.
+You may have a temporomandibular joint (TMJ) disorder or bite problem.
 TMJ disorder is one of the dental concerns that Bella Smiles treats in Long Island, NY.
 Stress and tension in the jaw as a result of an imbalance in the bite often lead to recurring headaches.
 In most patients, these headaches are most noticeable in the morning.

 Bella Smiles is your premier dentist office with locations in Riverhead, Roslyn, and Nesconset, NY.
-We offer TMJ treatment options that can help alleviate your pain while restoring a healthier smile.
-Properly identifying the underlying cause of your painful symptoms is the key to a lasting treatment plan for what is often a complex issue.
+We offer TMJ treatment options that can relieve your pain and restore a healthy bite.
+Properly identifying the underlying cause of your painful symptoms is the key to a lasting treatment plan.

 Our dental care team will evaluate all aspects of your oral health, including the function of the jaw joint.
-Your dentist will perform a complete bite analysis to determine if your headaches are from a TMJ disorder.
+Then our dentist will perform a complete bite analysis to determine if your headaches are from a TMJ disorder.

 In many cases, teeth grinding and jaw clenching can create muscle tension in the jaw.
-When you constantly grind your teeth, it can lead to frequent headaches and other related concerns such as ear pain, neck stiffness, and jaw pain.
-Teeth grinding, also known as bruxism, may be the result of daily stress, muscle tension, or the symptom of a bite problem.
+You can develop frequent headaches when you constantly grind your teeth.
+Other related concerns may include ear pain, neck stiffness, and jaw pain.

-It can also lead to headaches due to the excessive force and pressure that grinding exerts on the jaw muscles.
-The constant clenching and grinding can cause muscle fatigue and tension in the jaw area, which can radiate pain to other parts of your head.
+You can also develop bruxism, or teeth grinding from daily stress, muscle tension, or a bite imbalance.
+Grinding puts excessive force and pressure on the jaw muscles, which can also cause headaches.
+The constant clenching and grinding can cause muscle fatigue and tension in the jaw area.
+Over time, it can radiate pain to other parts of your head.

-We will work with you to identify the lifestyle habits or dental concerns that are causing you to grind your teeth.
-Some common dental concerns that contribute to frequent headaches can include malocclusion, damaged teeth, and missing teeth.
-All these issues can detrimentally affect the function of your bite.
+We’ll work with you to identify the lifestyle habits or dental concerns that are causing you to grind your teeth.
+Some common dental concerns that contribute to headaches can include malocclusion, damaged teeth, and missing teeth.
+All these issues can affect your bite function.

 Treatment for TMJ Headaches

-Fortunately, Dr. Lotardo, Dr. Pop, and Dr. Caesar can recommend treatment options available to alleviate TMJ headaches and improve overall jaw function.
-The goal of our TMJ treatments is to relieve headaches and other painful symptoms by restoring your dental health and a natural, functional bite.
+Dr. Lotardo, Dr. Pop, and Dr. Caesar can recommend treatment options to relieve headaches and other painful symptoms.
+Our dentists can restore your dental health and a natural and functional bite.
 Treatment options may include oral appliances, restorative dentistry, orthodontics, and more.

 Night Guard or Dental Splint